 Colonel Qiao was not wrong when he stated there are no rules when it comes to warfare.
 The sooner the United States and its allies realize, accept, and adopt this mindset, the sooner they can intentionally employ asymmetric tools like lawfare.
 Proactively harnessing the robust US legal system—in conjunction with other actions below the threshold of armed conflict such as information campaigns and cyber acts—could help steer the behavior and response of adversaries like China.

-Tom Ferguson is a member of the Atlantic Council’s Gray Zone Task Force, housed in the Scowcroft Center’s Forward Defense practice.
+Tom Ferguson was a member of the Atlantic Council’s Gray Zone Task Force before assuming a position in government.

 Fri, Jun 10, 2022